Anxiety and Stress

 Anxiety disorders may be related to psychological trauma and symptoms may occur every time a reminder of the trauma is encountered – often this is unconscious.

-About 10% of the population each year suffer from anxiety disorders, panic attacks or phobias.
+About 10% of the population each year suffer from anxiety disorders including panic attacks, OCD, social anxiety, generalised anxiety disorder or phobias.